|

 discover something new in the future that requires us to discard

-(and it's my opinion only!), it's pretty unlikely that we would see a
+(and it's my opinion only!), it seems pretty unlikely

-major shift in such thinking.
-The experts appear to be taking
+major shift in such thinking among experts.
+The experts

 the